IPO process: Accounting and considerations guide has been saved

 Post-IPO periodic financial reporting and internal control requirements

 After a registration statement is declared effective, a company is required to file quarterly reports on Form 10-Q and annual reports on Form 10-K. As a public company, a registrant must also file a current report on Form 8-K that discloses various material events that occur between its periodic reports.
+Registrants will also need to comply with many recent SEC rules, including those on executive compensation, clawback requirements, pay-versus-performance disclosures, cybersecurity disclosures, and climate disclosures.
 A public company will need to address two types of controls and procedures in its post-IPO filings with the SEC:

-Companies also must continue to comply, on a quarterly basis, with reporting requirements related to material changes to ICFR and disclosure controls and procedures.
+Companies also must continue to comply, on a quarterly basis, with reporting requirements related to material changes to ICFR and DCPs.
 In addition, in quarterly and annual reports, the registrant’s principal executive and principal financial officer (typically the CEO and CFO) must file certifications prescribed by Sections 302 and 906 of the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley-Act" or "Sarbanes-Oxley").

 SPAC transactions

-After increasing significantly in recent years, SPAC transactions have begun to slow down.
-If contemplating use of a SPAC transaction to go public, management should be aware of the differences between a traditional IPO and a SPAC transaction from a financial reporting and auditing perspective, as well as the potential impact of the SEC’s May 2022 proposed requirements related to SPAC transactions.
+After increasing significantly in recent years, SPAC transactions have slowed down as well.
+If contemplating use of a SPAC transaction to go public, management should be aware of the differences between a traditional IPO and a SPAC transaction from a financial reporting and auditing perspective, as well as the impact of the SEC’s recent final rule amending the disclosure requirements for SPAC transactions, which took effect on July 1, 2024.
 The following table outlines the areas of potential differences between the two types of transactions.

 Continue your IPO process learning

-Deloitte’s Roadmap Initial Public Offerings addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.
-Entities should also consider Deloitte’s October 2, 2020 (updated April 11, 2022), Financial Reporting Alert for guidance on entering into a SPAC transaction as an alternative to undertaking a traditional IPO.
+Deloitte’s Roadmap Initial Public Offerings addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO or de-SPAC registration statement and ultimately going public.

 Let's talk!